saikirangurijal/cloudcentersuite/Content/Networking/Route53/README.md

 - Service import script zip file (named as serviceimport.zip)
 - main.py file
 - serviceimport.sh
-- Route53 logo (named as logo.png)
+- Route 53 logo (named as logo.png)
 - Modelled application profile(named as route53_sample_app.zip)
 - Dockerfile (named as Dockerfile) , **Only needed if you wish to create a Docker image for the first time**